daanvdijk/typer-easy/README.md

    Wie is baas? <span class="typer" id="p" data-words="daan,is,baas"></span>
 </p>
 ```
 This is where you put your words.
 The amount of words is unlimited, as far as I know.
+Add your own words to the "data-words" part.
 But this is not all.
 Always add this to the bottom of your file, just above the </body> tag
 ``` HTML
 <script src="typer.js"></script>
 ```

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-## License

-A short snippet describing the license (MIT, Apache, etc.)